SuperOfficeDocs/superoffice-docs/docs/apps/certification/index.md

 ## I'm ready - what do I do?

-Follow our [step-by-step guide][6], started by sending a certification request form.
+Follow our [step-by-step guide][6], started by sending a request to publish in the Developer Portal.

 <!-- Referenced links -->
 [1]: ../standard.md